linusghanadan/linusghanadan/README.md

 <h1 align="center"> Hi!
 I'm Linus Ghanadan 👋</h1>

-I recently received a Bachelor’s degree in 2023 (B.S. in Environmental Economics from the University of Maryland) and a Master’s degree in 2024 (M.S. in Environmental Data Science from the Bren School at UC Santa Barbara).
+I received a Bachelor’s degree in 2023 (B.S. in Environmental Economics from the University of Maryland) and a Master’s degree in 2024 (M.S. in Environmental Data Science from the Bren School at UC Santa Barbara).
 Moving forward, I am very interested in using analytics to help with Earth’s carbon and biodiversity crises.

 <h1 align="center"> Data Science Portfolio</h1>